-But of course, there are some things you can buy that will make your summer SUP adventures safer, more comfortable and more fun.
+But of course, there are some other things you can buy that will make your summer SUP adventures safer, more comfortable and more fun.
 Today I’m sharing a round-up of 12 things that you need to go paddleboarding in the UK – including essential safety kit, accessories to store your food and other kit, and a couple of items that will make handling your paddleboard less hard work!

-What do you need to go paddleboarding?
+What you need to go paddleboarding:

 1. A Paddleboard